“Let The Little Children Come To Me; Do Not Stop Them”

 At Good Shepherd, we know young children can be a handful – especially in worship.
 Our encouragement is to relax and have fun with your young one while we worship together.
 God put the wiggle in children; don’t think you have to suppress it as we worship.
 Wiggle with them!
 All truly are welcome here at Good Shepherd.

 Feel free to sit toward the front.
 It is easier for kids to see the action and hear from there.
 If necessary, feel free to come and go during the worship service.
 Sometimes just letting a younger child run a bit in the hallway helps them to settle back into worship.
-Maybe pack a special “Sunday Bag” for use by younger children during worship.
-Fill it with simple activities that are set aside for this special time.
+We have “Busy Bags” available for children ages 3-8.
+Grab one on your way in, or ask an usher for help.

 Sing songs and the liturgy loudly!
 Let the joy of worshipping together flow freely!
 Children learn how to worship from the significant adults in their lives.
 As you express yourself in the enthusiastic worship of God so will the youngsters among us.